 Academic Coaching Basics Certification Course

-This 8-hour, mostly asynchronous course includes videos, readings, application activities and resources for newer academic advisors.
-Learn how to conduct effective coaching sessions, apply appreciative advising/coaching, utilize learning theory, teach academic strategies and motivate students to succeed.
-This course includes 4 virtual sessions (recorded for those unable to attend) at 12:00 p.m.
-ET - 1:00 p.m.
-ET on July 7th, 14th, 21st, 28th.
+Learn how to conduct effective coaching sessions, apply models such as appreciative advising/coaching, utilize learning theory, teach academic strategies and motivate students to succeed.
+This course includes 3 virtual sessions (recorded for those unable to attend) at 12:00 p.m.
+EST - 1:00 p.m.
+EST on November 4th, 11th and December 2nd.

 Why Academic Coaching?

-Academic Coaching provides proactive and consistent support for students.
-The coaching process builds a relationship between a student and coach, creating a sense of belonging on campus for all students and can be especially impactful for at-risk student populations.
+Academic Coaching or Student Success Coaching provides proactive and consistent support for students.
+The coaching process builds a relationship between a student and coach, giving students a stronger sense of belonging and holistic support; academic coaching can especially assist at-risk student populations.

 Intended Audience